jefwagner/pyscad/readme.md

 strange behaviors where surfaces that should be coincident are not.
 I end up defining an small distance epsilon, and moving the surfaces up or down by the epsilon to make sure unions and differences are handled correctly.
-2. OpenSCAD instantly meshes curved shapes such as sphereis or cylinders based on a fineness parameter (`$fn`).
+2. OpenSCAD instantly meshes curved shapes such as spheres or cylinders based on a fineness parameter (`$fn`).
 There are advantages to this, but I would like a cylinder to be based on a circle and allow me to do all the transformations and manipulations first and only mesh the object when exporting.